Samuel Morley (MP): Marriage

 Morley married Rebekah Maria Hope, daughter of Samuel Hope of Liverpool.
 Their eldest son Samuel became Governor of the Bank of England and was elevated to the peerage as Baron Hollenden in 1912.
 Their younger son was the Liberal politician Arnold Morley.

 Death and commemoration

+In the summer of 1886, it was clear that Morley's health was declining as he suffered an attack from pneumonia.
+Morley then died on the 5th of September at his home, Hall Place, near Tonbridge in Kent.

 There is a statue to Samuel Morley in Bristol, and a second memorial above his place of interment in Dr Watts' Walk, Abney Park Cemetery, Stoke Newington, London.
 The latter is designed with elegant simplicity, as a large raised tomb, with a plain pediment to each end for nonconformists, even those as wealthy as Samuel Morley, generally resisted ostentatious memorials.

 A bust of Morley, by Joseph Else, is to be found at the Waverley Street entrance to The Arboretum, Nottingham with lettering beneath his likeness describing him as an MP, merchant and philanthropist.

 A Primitive Methodist chapel was erected in 1889 in Blue Bell Hill, Nottingham, and named in his memory the Morley Memorial Chapel.